 Selecting the right SSL certificate depends on your website’s purpose, size, and structure.
 Here are some key factors to consider:

 Once you’ve chosen the right SSL certificate, the next step is installation.
-While the process may vary depending on your hosting provider, here’s a general overview:
+Here’s a quick overview of the process: